Fifty five years ago, March 8 1965 marks the commencement of the Vietnam war.

 In 1994 following the lifting of US sanctions, I undertook field research in Vietnam with the support of Vietnam’s Ministry of Agriculture, which enabled me to visit and conduct interviews in rural areas in both the North and the South.

-This article was written almost twenty four years ago, initially published on April 30th 1995 in the context of the 20th anniversary of the Liberation of Saigon.
+This article was written more than twenty five years ago, initially published on April 30th 1995 in the context of the 20th anniversary of the Liberation of Saigon.
 A more in-depth analysis focusing on Hanoi’s neoliberal reforms was subsequently published as a chapter in my book, The Globalization of Poverty, first edition 1997, second edition, 2003.

 Who Won the Vietnam War

 Peace Magazine, July 15, 1994

 On April 30, 1975, the Vietnam War ended with the capture of Saigon by Communist forces and the surrender of General Duong Vanh Minh and his cabinet in the Presidential palace.
 As troops of the People’s Army of Vietnam marched into Saigon, U.S. personnel and the last American marines were hastily evacuated from the roof of the U.S. embassy.
 Twenty years later a fundamental question still remains unanswered: Who won the Vietnam War?

 Vietnam never received war reparations payments from the U.S. for the massive loss of life and destruction, yet an agreement reached in Paris in 1993 required Hanoi to recognize the debts of the defunct Saigon regime of General Thieu.
 This agreement is in many regards tantamount to obliging Vietnam to compensate Washington for the costs of war.